dansanderson/mega65-welcome-guide/video-display-compatibility.md

 Why use both HDMI and VGA connections with the same display?
 In the case of the 2001FP, I need both to work around caveats with each mode:

 -   HDMI provides the highest quality display for regular use.
-Some of the utility menus (configuration, core selection) use the "Enhanced (with audio)" HDMI mode, which fails to display through the 2001FP DVI input.
+With the factory-installed core, some of the utility menus (configuration, core selection) use the "Enhanced (with audio)" HDMI mode, which fails to display through the 2001FP DVI input.
 These menus work fine over VGA.
 This is not a problem for all HDMI monitors: it only affects DVI displays that do not support sound over HDMI.
+(Utility menus were fixed in later cores, but the factory core still gets used in some cases.)
 -   To display VGA, the 2001FP must adapt to the signal timing to present it on the flat panel display.
 This results in periodic drops of pixel columns.
 It's fine for the configuration menus, but it's a poor experience for regular use.

 ![The Dell 2001FP shows a quality image over DVI](photos/display_2001fp_hd_noartifact.jpeg)